FBI Cybercrime Division virus Removal Guide

 Since your PC is unlocked, you will be given 7 days to correct all violations.In case all violations are not corrected after 7 working days, your PC will be blocked again, and a criminal case will be initiated against you automatically under one or more articles specified above.

 When trying to remove FBI Cybercrime Division virus, you have to unlock your computer first.
+Bear mind that the malware targets not only English speakers, such as British, Americans or New Zelandians, but it may have its counterparts in other languages as well.
 In order to get an ability to scan your compromised computer with a decent anti-malware, follow these options:

 * Flash drive method:

-3. In the meanwhile, reboot your infected machine to Safe Mode with command prompt and stick USB drive in it.
+- In the meanwhile, reboot your infected machine to Safe Mode with Command prompt and stick USB drive in it.

 * Users infected with FBI Cybercrime Division virus are allowed to access other accounts on their Windows systems.
 If one of such accounts has administrator rights, you should be capable to launch anti-malware program.